Skip to content

 You’ll get better in two weeks than most candidates do in two months with template-based builders.

 For the specific tools I recommend over raw ChatGPT for structured CVs, read my Teal vs Rezi comparison.
-For more prompt libraries, see the cover letter prompts guide.
+For more prompt libraries, see the cover letter prompts guide — and the cover letter craft 2026 pillar for the structural rules behind those prompts.
+Once your CV is sharpened, the profile recruiters actually look at does the parallel job on LinkedIn.

 If ChatGPT isn’t enough